 I’ve easily received my fair share of abuse on social media for eating the way I do.
-The main issue seems to be this: if I am “plant-based” pixie, then why am I eating eggs and cheese?
+The main issue seems to be this: if I am “plant-based” pixie, then why am I eating eggs and cheese and Haribo?
 I’ve been accused of confusing and misleading people, and been sworn at from behind a screen on several occasions.

-I have happily responded to polite questions from individuals about this, and even changed my Instagram bio to hopefully avoid any confusion – I think “veggie not vegan” is pretty self-explanatory.
+I have happily responded to polite questions from individuals about this, and even changed my Instagram bio to “not vegan” for a while to avoid any confusion (then got rid of it cause I didn’t like having to justify myself).
 But I know that’s not enough, there’s too much confusion around what the word “plant-based” even means.